 All individuals born in 1989 or later are required to take snowmobile safety training and provide proof they have completed an authorized training course.
 The Snowmobile Safety Card presented upon completion of the Classroom Safety Training will provide the necessary authorization.
 If this card is lost or damaged it can be replaced for a fee by contacting our office.

 Please see the Classroom Safety Calendar for upcoming dates and times, click the course you are interested in for additional information.
 To register please contact our office at 1-800-499-7533 or 306-729-3500.

-Get the forecast: Make a riding plan based on the current avalanche and weather forecast (http://www.avalanche.ca/cac/bulletins/latest).
+GET THE FORECAST: Make a riding plan based on the current avalanche and weather forecast (https://www.avalanche.ca).
 The higher the avalanche danger rating, the simpler the terrain should be.

 GET THE PICTURE: If you see recent avalanche activity, unstable snow exists.
 Riding on or underneath steep slopes is dangerous, so pay attention to the snow conditions and terrain above you as you travel.

 GET OUT OF HARM’S WAY: Don’t go into an unsafe area to help your stuck friend.
 Only expose one person at a time on all avalanche slopes.
 Don’t group up in runout zones or terrain traps.